hughrun/CommunityTweets/README.md

 * fixed bug with registering museums-related blogs
 * address and twitter account in listings are now links
 * ability to download OPML file
+* failing feeds are identified on blog browse page

 ## Requirements